 Ideas help your work stand out.

-Ideas make your illustrations come to life.
+They can make your illustrations come to life.

-Ideas breathe new energy into your creativity.
+It can breathe new energy into your creativity.

 However thinking of unique and captivating ideas can be a challenge.

-Unfortunately when you’re tasked with thinking of an idea, you can bang your head against the wall – desperately trying to figure what that ‘great idea’ is (which only makes things worse!)
+Unfortunately when you’re tasked with thinking of an idea, you can bang your head against the wall.
+Desperately trying to figure what that ‘great idea’ is (which only makes things worse!)

 I’ve definitely been there, but a great idea is worth the effort.